Snowy River: Hydrology

 The snow melt derived rivers in the Snowy Mountains typically have the lowest average stream flow in the months from November to June, with October having the largest monthly flows of the year, e.g., mean monthly flow for October at Dalgety was 283973 ML prior to the Snowy Scheme.
 The large flows in September and October are derived from snowmelt and hydrologically it is one of the key aspects that defines these mountain waterways.
-Typically, Australian rivers can be defined as having highly variable river flows, with frequent zero flows even in humid areas due to the extreme age of soils and consequent extremely high water absorption to absorb minimal phosphorus via proteoid and similar root types.
-The mixed snow melt-rainfall rivers of the Snowy Mountains can be defined by strong seasonal patterns and remain permanent throughout the year, with no record of zero flow ever observed in the Lower Snowy.
+Typically, Australian rivers can be defined as having highly variable river flows, with frequent zero flows even in humid areas, due to the extreme age of soils and consequent extremely high water absorption, which allows plants to absorb minimal phosphorus via proteoid and similar root types.
+The mixed snowmelt-rainfall rivers of the Snowy Mountains can be defined by strong seasonal patterns and remain permanent throughout the year, with no record of zero flow ever observed in the Lower Snowy.
 Prolonged base flows over the summer months are another feature of these types of rivers, driven by snowmelt derived groundwater.

-In the lower reaches of the Snowy River catchment, the larger tributaries have a distinctly different flow regime to the snow melt rivers of the Alps.
+In the lower reaches of the Snowy River catchment, the larger tributaries have a flow regime that is distinctly different from the snowmelt rivers of the Alps.
 These tributaries are typically dominated by the winter rainfall and often have peak monthly flows a few months earlier than the snow melt tributaries.
 The peak monthly flows for these lower Snowy River tributaries occur in June through July.
 Additionally, the flow regime in the lower tributaries is far more variable and unpredictable.

 Waterfalls

 The Snowy River below Jindabyne Dam contains four major waterfalls; Stone Bridge Falls, Corrowong Falls, Snowy Falls and Pinch Falls.
 Potentially, many of these waterfalls act as barriers for the large scale movement of aquatic species in the main stem of the Snowy River.
-The flows required to drown out the largest barrier, Snowy Falls, is potentially larger than the environmental water releases to the river via Jindabyne Dam.
+The flows required to drown out the largest barrier, Snowy Falls, are potentially larger than the environmental water releases to the river via Jindabyne Dam.